ankonzoid/artificio/image_retrieval/README.md

 saveModel = False
 ```

-in `image_retrieval.py` to your purpose.
 All retrieval visualizations can be found in the `output` directory.

 ### Example output